jamesnvc/occasionallycogent/_drafts/strength-sports.md

 Unlike Olypmic weightlifting, the lifts are far less technical.
 While there can be a great deal of depth when it comes to mastering each lift, one can get started in powerlifting pretty quickly, especially if one is already doing basic strength training -- it is a pretty beginner-friendly strength sport.

+Powerlifting is a great sport for people just getting interested in any sort of strength training even (or especially!) if they have no athletic background.
+The sort of training that is typically recommended to beginners involves primarily doing the powerlifting movements and, in my experience, the atmosphere at most powerlifting events is very welcoming and friendly.

 While powerlifting was my first sport, became less interested in competing in it after the meet I did at the end of 2015 (Ontario Provincials).
 I did alright, but didn't have the meet I wanted to and felt a little burned out.